Timothy Olyphant as Raylan Givens, old-fashioned and stoic Deputy U.S. Marshal

 Raylan wears his usual denim, a pair of dark blue Levi’s 501 jeans with a straight bootcut leg, zip fly, and standard five-pocket layout.
 Screen-worn jeans that were auctioned off were size 31×32.
 Through the belt loops of his jeans, Raylan wears his usual brown Western-style tooled belt in tanned leather.
 On the right side of his belt is the tan-finished full grain leather Bianchi Model 59 Special Agent® thumb break paddle holster for his full size, 4.49″-barreled Glock pistol, which requires holster model #19128.

-The cowboy lawman also wears his usual footwear, a pair of custom-made Lucchese ostrich leg Western-style hornback boots in dark “cigar” brown with decorative stitching on the calf leather shafts.
+The cowboy lawman also wears his usual footwear, a pair of brown Justin anteater boots with decorative stitching on the calf leather shafts.
+He would switch to his signature Lucchese ostrich leg boots for the following seasons.

 When not being hung upside down, Raylan also sports his trademark cattleman’s hat, custom-made by Baron Hats in sahara tan 200XXX beaver with a 4.25″ crown, 3.25″ brim, and slim tooled leather band with a ranger-style buckle on the left side.
 Interested buyers can pick up their own aptly named “The RG” hat at Baron Hats’ site.